UPDATE: We have a new YouTube channel. Please CLICK HERE to visit and subscribe to it for video lessons.

 Join Other Learners

-Join our ever-growing community of learners and receive e-mail notifications whenever we publish new content.
+Join thousands of Twi learners and receive email notifications whenever we publish new content.

 Picture of Tikya Yaw

-STEPHEN AWIBA, known by his students as YAW, is the founding editor of LEARNAKAN.COM and LEARNAKANDICTIONARY.COM.
-He was born and raised in Kumasi, the Ashanti regional capital of Ghana, where Akan (Asante Twi) is spoken as the first language.
-He holds a Bachelor's degree in Linguistics and Theatre Arts from the University of Ghana and an MPhil in English Linguistics and Language Acquisition from the Norwegian University of Science and Technology (NTNU).
+My name is Stephen Awiba, but most people know me online as Tikya Yaw.
+I founded LEARNAKAN to help people read, write, and speak Akan, the most widely spoken indigenous language in Ghana.
+I was born and raised in Kumasi and now live in Accra.
+I hold a Bachelor's degree in Linguistics and Theatre Arts from the University of Ghana and an MPhil in English Linguistics and Language Acquisition from the Norwegian University of Science and Technology (NTNU).

 Responses